 This easy gluten free spice cake is vegan, eggless, milkless, and butterless, yet full of flavor!
+Grab a bar for a snack, or as part of a healthy breakfast!

 Welcome to the inaugural post for Grandma’s Recipes Made Gluten Free.
 When you have a food allergy, it becomes near impossible to enjoy the foods that have been passed down for generations.
 My goal for this site is to convert my family’s vintage recipes (and maybe a few of yours?) to gluten free so we can all enjoy them!

-This gluten free vegan cake is perfect for those with food allergies.
+This gluten free vegan cake is perfect for those with food allergies.”

 This is a recipe I actually never tried until today.
 I have a large tin of handwritten recipes that have been passed down to me, and I also have a recipe box that I created as a teenager.